MicrosoftDocs/azure-aks-docs/articles/aks/aks-communication-manager.md

 :::image type="content" source="./media/auto-upgrade-cluster/Event_Sub1.jpeg" alt-text="The screenshot shows how to create an event subscription.":::

-Then fill in the event subscription information, in the "EndPoint Type", choose "Web hook", and configure it using the URL when configure "When a HTTP request is received" trigger.
+Then fill in the event subscription information, in the "EndPoint Type," choose "Web hook," and configure it using the URL when configure "When a HTTP request is received" trigger.

 :::image type="content" source="./media/auto-upgrade-cluster/Event_sub2.jpeg" alt-text="The screenshot shows how to configure endpoint.":::